 An operation that attempts to use or generate a polynomial of higher degree might produce a result that suffers truncation at degree MAXPOL.
+The value of MAXPOL is set by calling the function polini(MAXPOL);

 Each polynomial is represented by an array containing its coefficients, together with a separately declared integer equal to the degree of the polynomial.